 because it is basic maths, I did choose 1.9.2.

 | Yusuke Endoh firstname.lastname@example.org

-Updated by nobu (Nobuyoshi Nakada) about 10 years ago
+Updated by nobu (Nobuyoshi Nakada) over 10 years ago

 - Status changed from Open to Closed